Anniston, Alabama: Transportation

 The Anniston Western Bypass runs from Interstate 20 in Oxford (the Coldwater exit) and runs north into the present State Route 202.
 It is five lanes wide, handling Anniston Army Depot traffic.
 Future plans will extend it on the present County Road 109 by widening it to connect with US 431.
 State Route 202 follows this route from CR 109 (Bynum-Leatherwood Road) southward.

 The Anniston Eastern Bypass was a stalled project of the Alabama Department of Transportation to build a four-lane highway in Calhoun County until revived by the 2009 federal stimulus package.
 It was the largest influx of federal money into the local economy since Fort McClellan closed.
 More than $21 million was earmarked for this project in 2005.
 This funding was spent acquiring rights of way and grading a section of the proposed bypass from Oxford to the community of Golden Springs.
 As of April 2009, the section was a graded, but undriveable, clay dirt road bed.
 The Eastern Bypass was revived by the 2009 Federal Stimulus Package and was opened to traffic into McClellan on the northwest end in January 2011.
 As of December 2015, the route is now open to traffic and carries US-431 from the Saks community southward.

 Amtrak serves Anniston with its Crescent service, operating to and from New Orleans and New York.
-Southbound trains depart at 10:00am, and northbound trains depart at 3:59pm (central time).
-Daily service has been suspended, and currently southbound trains destined for New Orleans arrive on Mondays, Wednesdays, and Saturdays.
-Northbound trains, destined for New York arrive on Sunday, Tuesday, and Thursday.
+Southbound trains depart at 10:30am, and northbound trains depart at 6:59pm (central time).

+The Areawide Community Transportation System (ACTS) provides fixed-route bus and paratransit services within Anniston and Oxford.
+The service operates Monday through Friday from 6:00 AM to 6:00 PM and on Saturdays from 10:00 AM to 5:00 PM.
+There is no service on Sundays.